vanshu778/Git-Github/README.md

 ## 1. Repository (Repo)

-A **repository** is essentially a folder that contains your project files and directories.
+A **Repository** is essentially a folder that contains your project files and directories.
 Unlike a regular folder, a repository includes version history, making it a container that stores your project’s code, changes, and history.

 ### Commands:
 - **Check Git Version**: